saucelabs/sauce-docs/docs/api-testing/project-access.md

 You have a few options if you need to change access to a project:

 - If access is assigned to a team, you can add or remove team members from the team in Team Management.
 You must be an organization admin to work with teams in Team Management.
-- If access is assigned to an organization and you need to have it limited to a team, you can create a new project with the team access, and then export the tests from the project with organization access and import them to the new project with team access.
-Then you can either delete the project with organization access, or manage the project by renaming it to indicate it is no longer being used.
-Make sure to [update any test schedules](/api-testing/schedule-test/) for tests in the project as well so that the tests in the archived project are not automatically run.
-You need to be a team member of the team you are assigning to the project or an organization admin to do this.
+- If access is assigned to an organization and you need to limited it to a team, you can create a new project with the team access, and then export the tests from the project with organization access and import them to the new project with team access.

+Once the new project is created, you can either delete the project with organization access, or  rename it to indicate it is no longer being used.
+Make sure to [update any test schedules](/api-testing/schedule-test/) for tests in the project so that the tests in the archived project are not run automatically.

+You must be member of the team you are assigning to the project or an organization admin to do this.
 - If access is assigned to a team and you need to allow organization access to the project, you can use the process above.
 You must be a member of the team the project access is assigned to or an organization admin to do this.

 ## Email Notifications